Welsh Government accepts plans to boost number of women working in tech

 Led by Professor Julie Williams, Wales’s chief scientific advisor, it identifies the need for a major change of attitude across society when it comes to women working in technology.

 It outlines the need for the industry to break down existing barriers and create a skilled workforce in a bid to support the economic future of Wales as a devolved nation within the UK.

-Speaking on the recommendations mentioned in the report, Julie James AM said: “Science underpins innovation and technology developments and is essential for economic growth and creating high quality jobs.
+Speaking of the recommendations mentioned in the report, Julie James AM said: “Science underpins innovation and technology developments and is essential for economic growth and creating high-quality jobs.